ajaymahato431/Laravel-Esewa-Epay-V2/README.md

 ## Local development (localhost callbacks)

 The `/esewa/callback` route now only accepts POST requests.
-Point your eSewa success and failure URLs at the package-provided `/esewa/relay` endpoint (e.g. `https://your-app.test/esewa/relay?redirect=/orders/complete`).
-The relay page renders instantly in the browser, posts the signed `data` payload back to `/esewa/callback`, and then redirects the shopper to the URL supplied via the optional `redirect` parameter.
+Configure eSewa to send its success and failure redirects to `/esewa/relay` (no query string required).
+When you call `Esewa::pay()` you can still provide `success_url` and `failure_url`; the package stores those values in the `esewa_payments.meta` column and uses them for the final redirect after the signature is verified.

-Because the callback is posted with the Base64 payload and signature straight from eSewa, the package verifies the HMAC before touching your `esewa_payments` table.
+The relay page renders instantly in the browser, auto-posts the signed `data` payload back to `/esewa/callback`, and the callback responds with either a redirect to the stored URL or the built-in status view.
 If someone opens the relay URL without the `data` string the request fails with HTTP 422, so a guessed UUID can no longer mark a payment as complete.
 For manual testing, copy the `data=...` string from the eSewa redirect into the relay URL or use the helper from the test suite to craft a signed payload.

 ## Security Notes